OnlyMick/THM-Free-Courses-and-Others/README.md

 This repository is a sequential learning path designed to take you from absolute zero to mastering the fundamentals.
 Upon completion, you will have established a robust foundation in cybersecurity.

-## Phase 1: Absolute Basics & Environment Setup
+## Phase 0: Onboarding & Setup

-Learn the fundamentals of the operating systems you will be interacting with, the hacker mindset, and the human element of security.
+Learn how to use the platform.

 - [Tutorial](https://tryhackme.com/room/tutorial)
 - [Welcome](https://tryhackme.com/room/welcome)
 - [OpenVPN](https://tryhackme.com/room/openvpn)
 - [Search Skills](https://tryhackme.com/room/searchskills)

+## Phase 1: Absolute Basics & Environment Setup
+Learn the fundamentals of the operating systems you will be interacting with, the hacker mindset, and the human element of security.

 - [The CIA Triad](https://tryhackme.com/room/theciatriad)
 - [Security Principles](https://tryhackme.com/room/securityprinciples)
 - [Phishing Basics](https://tryhackme.com/room/phishingbasics)